 The pupils have access to soft play, sensory rooms, water play, sensory garden, cause and effect toys, foam, playdough, clay, water beads, slime, bubbles.
 Most of our pupils enjoy exploring natural materials such as shells, cones, leaves, conkers, mud, wood and more.

-The massage can take place in a dimly lit, quiet room with soft music.
+Massage can take place in a dimly lit, quiet room with soft music.
 The student may be lying down, or sitting.
-The massage is performed on hands or on the head.
-Creams may be applied, if the child likes it and she/he is not allergic to them.
+The massage is performed on the hands or on the head.
+Creams may be applied if the child likes it and she/he is not allergic to them.